karllhughes/docker-php-cli-example/readme.md

 $ npm run -s app:test
 ```

+## Testing with Jet

 If you have Codeship's Jet installed, you can run tests from Jet as well.

-First, bring down the application:
+First, bring down the application (if it's running):
 ```bash
 $ npm run -s app:down
 ```